About Pilates and Yoga during and after pregnancy

 Strengthen the Transversus Abdominis and Pelvic Floor …

 The Transversus Abdominis wraps around the torso like a girdle and supports your spine and abdomen (including your growing baby).
 It is a key muscle used during tabor as it assists in “pushing.”
-This is also the muscle that creates a slim, toned abdomen and by keeping it strong you wilt more quickly regain your figure.
+This is also the muscle that creates a slim, toned abdomen and by keeping it strong you will more quickly regain your figure.
 Strengthening the Pelvic Floor helps to support the growing uterus and battle incontinence while improving sex.
 Pelvic Floor exercises (including kegels) promote circulation in the pelvic area to help with faster healing and reproductive health.
 In Pilates we learn how to fully contract and how to consciously release the Pelvic Floor, giving us a new level of control over our newly strengthened pelvic floor muscles.

 Prevent and ease joint pain ….